pingcap/docs-dm/en/migrate-data-using-dm.md

   # database/table to be migrated, used to quote the global block and allow
   # lists configuration that is set in the global block-allow-list below.
   block-allow-list: "global"  # Use black-white-list if the DM's version <= v1.0.6.
-  # The configuration item name of Mydumper, used to quote the global Mydumper configuration.
+  # The configuration item name of the dump unit, used to quote the global dump unit configuration.
   mydumper-config-name: "global"

 -